Sanzath/ctlox/readme.md

 Following that, as described in "Advanced techniques for high performance code generation", the AST is serialized into a fixed-size flat tree, allowing it to be used as a non-type template parameter.
-This flat AST is passed as such to the code generator, which traverses the AST and generates a tree of embedded lambdas.
+This flat AST is first passed to a resolver, and both the AST and the resolved bindings are passed to the code generator, which traverses the AST and generates a tree of embedded lambdas.

+For closures, ctlox implements upvalue semantics, and uses simple ref-counting to clean up memory.
+However, there is no garbage collection or cycle detection, so even as much as a local function referencing itself will cause a (lox) memory leak.
+No memory is actually leaked in the C++ program, since the "heap" is fully destroyed when the lox program exits.

 ### Lox (v2)

 The goal is to implement all of Lox in ctlox::v2.
-As of the time of writing, chapters 1-8 are implemented.
+As of the time of writing, chapters 1-11 are implemented.

 MSVC fails to compile some of the constexpr/template patterns employed here.
 I've managed